-Tangy Lemon Blackberry Cake is a moist lemon cake, loaded with fresh blackberries.
-In between each layer of cake is mascarpone whipped cream and a tangy lemon curd.
+This Lemon Blackberry Cake is a moist lemon cake that’s loaded with fresh blackberries and layered with mascarpone whipped cream and lemon curd.
+It’s perfectly moist, deliciously dense, and the perfect blend of sweet and tangy.

 For the cake: